 A Ph.D. in computer science prepares individuals to teach at the university level, and hold senior roles within both for-profit and nonprofit organizations.
 It typically requires 4-5 years of study and 72-90 credits to complete.
 The pace at which you can finish this degree depends on whether you enroll part or full time, and how long you require to finish your dissertation.
 Classes explore chemistry fundamentals, physical biochemistry, and revolutionary molecules.
 Those who seek a Ph.D. program in computer science usually opt to enter a highly specialized field, such as hardware engineering or software development.
 Others may teach college courses.

 Learners can focus in the area of their choice, including machine learning, computational biology, and human-computer interaction.
 In most instances, admission to this online computer science program in Missouri requires a bachelor's degree, GRE exam scores, an application, and letters of recommendation from academic and personal references.

 Professional Computer Science Organizations in Missouri

-Professional organizations offer benefits for computer science students and professionals.
-In addition to gaining a broader perspective of the computer science field, members stay apprised to the latest innovations and best practices.
+Professional organizations offer numerous benefits for computer science students and professionals.
+In addition to gaining a broader perspective of the computer science field, members stay apprised of the latest innovations and best practices.
 Networking with peers through a professional organization enhances professional development and creates opportunities for employment and advancement.

 Additional Computer Science Resources in Missouri